1.2 Verification Result

 Token Expiry Validation

-Here's an example of how to implement token expiry validation:
+Here's an example of how to implement custom token expiry validation:

 - C#